 Why we can’t wait any longer to deliver the holistic care that individuals need and deserve

-As individuals with a chronic illness develop major behavioral health disorders, it is of the upmost importance for healthcare organizations to develop efficient and effective treatment plans with a holistic focus.
-According to the CDC, half of Americans live with a chronic illness and of that population one-third also live with an identified behavioral health condition.
-Millions of people suffer from a lack of integrated care they need to get better.
+As individuals with a chronic illness develop major behavioral health disorders, it is of the utmost importance for healthcare organizations to develop efficient and effective treatment or care management plans with a holistic focus.
+According to the CDC, over half of Americans live with a chronic illness and of that population one-third also live with an identified behavioral health condition.
+Despite the millions of people suffering from co-occurring conditions, integrated care is not widely available.

-As shown in the infographic below, depression is a common co-occuring behavioral health disorder seen in patients who are already burdened with life-altering chronic diseases.
-Facing a chronic illness or a behavioral health disorder on its own can be debilitating and costly, and the all-too-common combination of the two are showing to place a strain on both patients and the health care system at large.
+As shown in the infographic below, depression is a common co-occuring behavioral health disorder seen in individuals who are already burdened with life-altering chronic diseases.
+Facing a chronic illness or a behavioral health disorder on its own can be debilitating and costly, and the all-too-common combination of the two places a strain on both individuals and the health care system at large.

-Fortunately, health care providers and organizations that invest in increased adoption of personalized, integrated, measurement-based care into chronic care management efforts and programs are reporting positive outcomes while simultaneously reducing costs.
+Fortunately, health care providers and insurance plans that integrate personalized, measurement-based care into chronic care management efforts and behavioral health programs are reporting positive outcomes while simultaneously reducing costs.

 - Masson CL, Barnett PG, Sees KL, et al. Cost and cost-effectiveness of standard methadone maintenance treatment compared to enriched 180-day methadone detoxification.
 Addiction.
 2004;99(6):718‐726. doi:10.1111/j.1360-0443.2004.00728.x